×

 • Detailed Documentation and Schedules

-- Trimble Tekla StructuresTekla Structures workspace
+11. Trimble Tekla StructuresTekla Structures workspace

-Tekla Structures, developed by Trimble, is a powerful 3D modelling BIM software for structural engineering and construction.
+Tekla Structures, developed by Trimble, is a powerful 3D BIM modeling software for structural engineering and construction.
 It helps create detailed, information-rich models for various structures, including steel, concrete, and timber.
 Tekla's strengths lie in its ability to handle complex geometries, manage large-scale projects, and provide accurate material takeoffs.
 Known for its precision and robustness, it is widely used by structural engineers, detailers, and fabricators to create, combine, manage, and share highly detailed BIM 3D models.

 Why Should BIM Modelers Learn Trimble Tekla Structures?